HamidMolareza/QueraProblems/Solutions/108666/csharp/README.md

 🌟 If you like this solution, please give it a star.

+##

-> Note: Because we have to put all the codes in one file, I used the class for classification.
+Because we have to put all the codes in **one file**, I used the class for classification.
 Classes like `Services`, `Models` are for this purpose.

+Unfortunately, Quera uses the old version (probably 6) of C#, otherwise it can be written better in the new versions.
+Therefore, if you like, you can refactor the codes to the new version.

+## Debug Mode

+For debugging convenience, you can see the output in **color**!
+Or if you want, you can save the output in a **file**.

+For this, you need to update the `Configs` class fields.

+> This class was written due to the limitations of the problem (Quera), otherwise it is not reasonable in the industry.

 ## Built With